abhinavmarwaha/walletx/README.md

 * Backup your Encrypted Database with something like seedvault
 * Card Scanner
 * Barcode Scanner
-* Vouchers
+* Vouchers / Coupons
+* UI for Photograph we put in our wallets

 ### Coming Soon:

+* Generic Wallet object and item API
+* Car keys / Bluetooth Keys
+* NFC / RFID keys
 * Backup your Encrypted Database Manually
 * Share wallet items securely with your family and friends
-* UI for Photograph we put in our wallets
 * Crop image and detect card
 * Material You